 -MySQL is a relational database management system.
 A relational database stores information in different tables, rather than in one giant table.
 These tables can be referenced to each other, to access and maintain data easily.

-– MySQL is open source database system.
+– MySQL is an open-source database system.
 The database software can be used and modify by anyone according to their needs.

 For communicating between our team and showing our development.